signalogic/SigSRF_SDK/mediaTest_readme.md

 00:00:01.417.368 INFO: DSPktStatsWriteLogFile() says packet log analysis completed in 38.2 msec, packet log file = EVS_16khz_13200bps_CH_RFC8108_IPv6_pkt_log_am.txt
 </pre>

 Note especially the "Packets dropped" and "Timestamp mismatches" stats, which should both be zero.
-If not there may be packet flow integrity issues that need to be addressed.
+If not there may be packet flow integrity issues that should be addressed.

 <a name="PacketLog"></a>
 # Packet Log